Vinayrk2/Vinayrk2/README.md

 ## Hi there 👋

+👋 Hi, I'm Vinay Koshti!
+💻 Full Stack Developer | 🚀 Optimum code dev. | 🌟 Tech Enthusiast

+- 🔭 I’m currently working on the repository for the portfolio website, where everyone can have their portfolio in just 5mins.
 <!--
 **Vinayrk2/Vinayrk2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...